Nikhil Barla

-Nikhil Barla (born 5 August 2003) is an Indian professional footballer who plays as a defender for Indian Super League club Jamshedpur.
+Nikhil Barla (born 5 August 2003) is an Indian professional footballer who plays as a defender for Indian Super League club NorthEast United and the India national team.

 Club career

-Barla received his professional training from Tata Football Academy since 2018.
-He remained in the academy for two years until he joined Jamshedpur.
-He started his professional career with Jamshedpur in 2020.
-For 2020–21 season he played just three matches at the 2021 Durand Cup.
-For the following season he did not play for the senior team, played at the 2022 Development League for the youth team.
+Barla joined the Tata Football Academy in 2018, where he remained until joining Jamshedpur in 2021.
+He began his professional career with Jamshedpur in 2021.
+In the 2020–21 season, he played three matches at the 2021 Durand Cup.

+In the following season, he did not play for the senior team, instead playing at the 2022 Development League for the youth team.
 In a match against Bengaluru he scored a goal, his first in his career.
-Since, 2022–23 season he became an integral part of the Jamshedpur squad, played in almost every matches in the ISL.
+Since the 2022–23 season, he became an important part of the Jamshedpur senior team, having played in almost every matches in the ISL.

 International career

 In May 2025, India under-23 head coach Naushad Moosa listed Barla in the 29-members probable squad for two friendlies that will be held in Tajikistan in June 2025.